Josh Turner discography

 Josh Turner is an American country music artist.
 His discography comprises nine studio albums and seventeen singles, all released on MCA Nashville.
 Turner's first three albums are all certified by the Recording Industry Association of America.
-His 2003 debut Long Black Train is certified platinum, 2006's Your Man is certified 2× Platinum, and 2007's Everything Is Fine is certified gold.
+His 2003 debut Long Black Train is certified platinum, 2006's Your Man is certified 3× Platinum, and 2007's Everything Is Fine is certified gold.
 Of his singles, the highest-charting are "Your Man", "Would You Go with Me", "Why Don't We Just Dance", and "All Over Me"—all of which reached number one on the US country singles charts.
 "Why Don't We Just Dance" is also his highest peak on the Billboard Hot 100, at 35.
-"Time Is Love" and "Long Black Train" are certified gold as singles, while "Your Man", "Would You Go with Me", "Why Don't We Just Dance" are certified platinum.
+"Time Is Love" and "Long Black Train" are certified platinum as singles, while "Your Man", "Would You Go with Me", "Why Don't We Just Dance" are certified triple platinum.